 St Thomas’ Church

-The church graveyard was turned into a Garden of Rest in 1986.
+The southern part of the church graveyard was turned into a Garden of Rest in 1986.

 St Thomas’ Churchyard Maps